PSY 500 - Psychology in Education

 PSY 538 - Ethics in Clinical Practice

-The course will provide a review of the basics of ethical philosophy and the current code of ethics of the American Psychological Association, with emphasis on clinical practice.
-It will also provide a review of the statutory and common law bases for conducting an ethical practice while minimizing risk to clients and the professional integrity of the psychologist.
+The course will provide a review of the basics of ethical philosophy and the current code of ethics of the Texas Behavioral Health Executive Council, which governs the licensing of psychologists and Licensed Psychological Associates in the State of Texas, with emphasis on clinical practice.
+It will also provide a review of necessary ethical and legal practices for practicing psychology while minimizing risk to clients, consultation principles and practice, developing and maintain the professional integrity of the psychologist and psychological associate.
 Prerequisites: Admission to the applied psychology program.

 PSY 539 - Forensic Psychology